-How to never forget a password again in the days of data breaches.
+What is the best password for Mac, IOS, and Android, and how to never forget a password again in the days of data breaches?
 These days we are facing a data breach almost every time we turn on the news!
-When a data breach happens you have to change the passwords for almost all of your accounts and devices that were affected by the breach.
+When a data breach happens you have to change the passwords for nearly all of your accounts and devices that were affected by the breach.
 This can be a painful and time-consuming process, not to mention keeping track of all the different passwords you have for all the different sites in accounts that you manage daily.

 Why you’re strong password isn’t as strong as you think?

 Not too long ago you could use a combination of lowercase and uppercase letters and that would be all you need to create a strong password.
-Of course, you couldn’t use a dictionary word or a password such as a password itself but that was usually strong enough to get you by.
-Unfortunately in today’s world, those types of passwords can be easily cracked in minutes not even hours.
+Of course, you couldn’t use a dictionary word or a password such as the word “password” itself but that was usually strong enough to get you by.
+Unfortunately in today’s world of hacks and security breaches, those types of passwords can be easily cracked in minutes not even hours.

 How to Create a Strong Password

 To create a strong password today you need to have a good length for the password.
-For example, a password like “123SesameStreet” which is a 15 digit password is much stronger than a random 9 digit password. a 15 letter password would take over 50 years to hack according to the website “ how secure is my password?”.
+For example, a password like “123SesameStreet” which is a 15-digit password is much stronger than a random 9-digit password such as “123Sesame”.
+A 15-digit password would take over 50 years to hack according to the website “ how secure is my password?”.
 Shorter passwords can be hacked in only a few hours.

 Choosing between cloud or local storage typically comes down to cost.
 The best password managers offer local storage for free.
-However, if you want to store your passwords in the cloud, which means your information will be stored on their servers, you will probably have to pay extra.
+However, if you want to store your passwords in the cloud, which means your information will be stored on the password manager’s remote servers, you will probably have to pay extra.
 As you read further we will go over the top password managers and their features.
 You should probably test two or three before you decide on a password manager.

 How to use a Password Manager and Not Forget Passwords

 If you don’t know, 1Password is a very popular password manager that is available for Mac, iOS, Windows, and Android.
 1Password stores all of your passwords locally on your device.
 For a small fee, they do offer cloud storage as well.
 Also, 1Password offers the option of using Dropbox or iCloud to store your passwords and share them across devices.
-For your home network, it can use Wi-Fi to synchronize your passwords locally on your home network.
+Your home network can use Wi-Fi to synchronize your passwords locally on your home network.

-LastPass – this how I never forget a password!
+Best Password Managers – LastPass – this is how I never forget a password!

 My recommendation is that if you use LastPass you should probably not use the built-in password managers as they compete to fill forms to complete passwords for the same site and cause bad logins and confusion.

-Last but not least is BitWarden which has become a very popular choice it is open source and free.
-Personally, my experience with Bitwarden was great!
-If I wasn’t a long time LastPass user I’d probably go with BitWarden.
+Last but not least is BitWarden which has become a very popular choice amound web surgers.
+It is open-source and free.
+I’ve been a LastPass user for a long-time, but I would go with BitWarden if I was starting from scratch.
 Bitwarden has limitations, however, it’s very polished and user-friendly.

-The primary advantage of bitwarden is that it is open-source.
-When your app open-source anyone can look at the code and check it for bugs and fix them.
-Doing so you have a lot more people reviewing the code which makes it even safer to go with long-term.
-Furthermore, BitWarden was audited by third parties to ensure it is secure.
+The primary advantage of Bitwarden is that it is open-source and free.
+When your app is open-source anyone can review the code and check it for bugs and report them.
+By doing so you have a lot more people reviewing the code, which makes it even safer to go with long-term.
+Furthermore, BitWarden is audited by third parties to ensure it is secure.
 You can even install BitWarden on a self-host and run your cloud.

-With Bitwarden you have a semi-automated password filling tool.
-When you go to a site where BitWarden has a password and username stored you’ll see a little icon that shows you the BitWarden has login information for that site.
-This is especially helpful if you have multiple accounts for a website.
+Lastly, with Bitwarden you have a semi-automated password-filling tool.
+When password-filling starts, BitWarden has a password and username stored for you to automatically log you in.
+This is helpful if you have multiple accounts for a website.
 If you want fully automated password completion BitWarden supports that as well.